ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Potential LDAP Injection

 Indica uma potencial  vulnerabilidade com LDAP.
-A mensagem que aparece é esta:

 > _Just like SQL, all inputs passed to an LDAP query need to be passed in safely.
 Unfortunately, LDAP doesn't have prepared statement interfaces like SQL.
 Therefore, the primary defense against LDAP injection is strong input validation of any untrusted data before including it in an LDAP query.
 For more information checkout the CWE-90 \(_[_https://cwe.mitre.org/data/definitions/90.html_](https://cwe.mitre.org/data/definitions/90.html)_\) advisory._